mahathibodela/Photo_to_VangGogh-_style_converterr/README.md

-# Anime Style Transfer with Cycle GAN
+# Vang Gogh Style Transfer with Cycle GAN

 This project uses a Cycle GAN model with identity loss to translate natural images into Vang Gogf-style images.